shubhambhaskarr/Incident-Report-/README.md

 <details open><summary></summary>
 <br>

-* He made me a better person and taught me never to pity on myself, like we all do whenever we face hardships in life.
+* Never to pity on ourselves, like we all do whenever we face hardships in life.
-* Rather find solutions and make things work.
+* Find solutions and make things work.
-* Technology can be life changing if use it the right way.
+* Technology can be life changing, if used the right way.
 * No obstacle is big enough to stop you from reaching your goal.

 </details>